-Scott J. Corwin has been reappointed a member of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2015.
+Scott J. Corwin serves as a member of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2015.
 He currently serves as Vice President of the organization, and he will be President in 2017.
 Mr. Corwin also co-chairs the development committee, casino night committee, website committee, and he serves as an ex officio member of the golf tournament committee.
 LATLC is a non-profit organization founded in 2006, funded and maintained by attorneys practicing within the greater Los Angeles Area.
-Its members are committed to making positive impacts on the lives of those in need throughout the community by focusing on issues related to education, children and the homeless.
-Los Angeles Trial Lawyers' Charities is committed to making a positive difference in the quality of life for people within the greater Los Angeles community its members serve.
-That will be accomplished by the provision of financial support to those in need.
+Its members are committed to making a positive difference in the quality of life for people within the greater Los Angeles community by focusing on issues related to battered women, children, the homeless, persons with disabilities, and education.
 Mr. Corwin has served on the LATLC Board since 2013.

 Scott is a Director's Circle member of the UCLA Wooden Athletic Fund for 2017.
 He has been a member of the Wooden Athletic Fund since 1996.
 Together, members of the Wooden Athletic Fund team provide invaluable support for all 700 UCLA student athletes, and every gift has a positive impact on their ability to succeed in the classroom, in competition and in the community.
 Mr. Corwin also serves as a Leadership Donor to the UCLA Pauley Pavilion Campaign of Champions from 2009 through 2016.